Aged care service use by Indigenous Australians with dementia

 Under racially motivated policies, between 1910 and the 1970s, as many as 1 in 3 Aboriginal and Torres Strait Islander children were forcibly removed from their families and placed in institutions or adopted by non-Indigenous Australian families, where they often experienced trauma and human rights violations (AIHW 2021).
 These children have become known as the ‘Stolen Generations’.

-Stolen Generations survivors are more likely to experience a range of health, cultural and socioeconomic adverse outcomes compared to other Indigenous and non-Indigenous Australians.
-Childhood stress and trauma has also been linked as a risk factor for developing dementia in later life among Aboriginal Australians (Radford et al. 2019).
+Stolen Generations survivors are more likely to experience a range of health, cultural and socioeconomic adverse outcomes compared to other First Nations people and non-Indigenous Australians.
+Childhood stress and trauma has also been linked as a risk factor for developing dementia in later life among First Nations people (Radford et al. 2019).

-In its final report, the Royal Commission into Aged Care Quality and Safety (Royal Commission) echoed the importance of providing Stolen Generations survivors with appropriate aged care options and further highlighted the importance of ‘…accessible pathways linking Aboriginal and Torres Strait Islanders to the care that they need.
-To deliver culturally safe pathways to aged care…the Australian Government should ensure that care finders serving Aboriginal and Torres Strait Islander communities are local Aboriginal and Torres Strait Islander people’ (Royal Commission 2021).
+In its final report, the Royal Commission into Aged Care Quality and Safety echoed the importance of providing Stolen Generations survivors with appropriate aged care options and further highlighted the importance of '… accessible pathways linking Aboriginal and Torres Strait Islanders to the care that they need.
+To deliver culturally safe pathways to aged care … the Australian Government should ensure that care finders serving Aboriginal and Torres Strait Islander communities are local Aboriginal and Torres Strait Islander people' (Royal Commission 2021).

 Assessment for use of aged care services